Best Budget Circular Saws under $100 – Top Picks & Reviews 2023

 3. Porter-Cable PCE300 Circular Saw – Best Value

-For a price this good, you’d expect the Porter-Cable PCE300 to be a shoddily-made circular saw that you’d throw out after a couple of projects.
-But for such a low price, this saw has incredible staying power.
-Based on what we observed, you could remodel an entire house using this, and it would still keep on spinning (at 5,500 RPM unloaded!).
+For a price this good, you’d expect the Porter-Cable PCE300 to be a shoddily-made circular saw you’d throw out after several projects.
+But for such a low price, the saw has incredible staying power.
+Based on what we observed, you could remodel an entire house using it, and it would still keep on spinning (at 5,500 RPM unloaded!).

-The PCE300 is the best circular saw for the money that we’ve found so far.
-It’s a little heavy at 9½ pounds, but the steel shoe and the guides mean it isn’t hard to keep stable.
-Price and durability are its main selling points, but it’s no slouch in the power department — it doesn’t just make cuts cleanly but lines them up accurately as well.
+The PCE300 is the best circular saw for the money we’ve found.
+It’s a bit heavy at 9½ pounds, but the steel shoe and the guides mean it isn’t hard to keep stable.
+The low price and durability are its main selling points, but it’s no slouch in the power department; it doesn’t just make cuts cleanly but also lines them up accurately.

-Any drawbacks?
-This saw is uncomfortably difficult to switch on and sometimes fails to turn on at all, requiring you to jiggle the switch to get it going.
+However, it’s uncomfortably tricky to switch on, requiring you to jiggle the switch to get it going.
 We also saw some worrying signs of wear in the steel shoe after only a few tests.

 - Budget price